Santhoshkumarsk10/screenWidth/README.md

 ## Security Vulnerabilities & Suggestions

-If you have any suggestions or if you discover a security vulnerability, please send an e-mail to Samy via [samybgt@gmail.com](mailto:samybgt@gmail.com).
+If you have any suggestions or if you discover a security vulnerability, please send an e-mail to Santhoshkumar B via [bsanthoshkumar10@gmail.com](mailto:bsanthoshkumar10@gmail.com).
 All security vulnerabilities will be promptly addressed and we can collaborate on the suggestions

 ## License